skip to content

 One to one supervision

 Students are expected to have regular meetings with their Supervisor.
-In addition, students are assigned an advisor who is a second point of contact regarding academic advice.
+In addition, students are assigned an adviser who is a second point of contact regarding academic advice.
 Students should expect to receive online supervision reports at least termly and will have regular meetings with their Supervisor, who will provide feedback and advice.

 The University of Cambridge publishes an annual Code of Practice which sets out the University's expectations regarding supervision.